October 21, 2019

-Mandy met with gynecologic oncologist Julia Chapman, MD, at The University of Kansas Cancer Center.
-Dr. Chapman performed a pelvic exam, bloodwork and biopsy.
+Mandy met with a gynecologic oncologist at The University of Kansas Cancer Center, who performed a pelvic exam, bloodwork and biopsy.

 The genetic results turned out to be good news for both Mandy and her daughter, Stella.
 Mandy does not carry hereditary markers that increase her risk for several types of cancer.
 She was negative for BRCA1 and BRCA2 mutations, as well as Lynch syndrome.